Joseph Bambera: Bishop of Scranton

 With deep humility, I offer thanks to Almighty God through whose providence and grace I've been called to serve the people of God in the Diocese of Scranton as bishop...As we begin a new chapter in the life of the Diocese of Scranton, may we continue to collaborate and to work together as we pursue charity and truth.

 Bambera's episcopal consecration and installation took place at the St. Peter's Cathedral on April 26, 2010, with Rigali as the principal consecrator and Bishops James Timlin and John Dougherty serving as co-consecrators.

 In August 2018, Bambera forbade Timlin, his predecessor as bishop, from representing the diocese in public, given Timlin's failure to protect children from abusers.
 Bambera, who had served as vicar for priests from 1995 to 1998, admitted that he helped Timlin reassign one priest who had abused a minor, although the decision was made by Timlin.
 Bambera emphasized that since becoming bishop in 2010, he had pursued a zero-tolerance policy toward clerical abuse.

 Bambera announced in October 2024 that Martin Boylan, a diocesan priest, had been laicized by the Vatican.
 The diocese had removed him from public ministry in 2016 after receiving a credible allegation of child sexual abuse.
-Claims from four other victimes soon followed.
+Claims from four other victims soon followed.
 Bambera remarked;“No one should ever have to endure such trauma, and it is our responsibility to ensure that all survivors are heard, supported, and empowered to heal.”Bambera serves as the chair of the United States Conference of Catholic Bishops’ Committee on Ecumenical and Interreligious Affairs.